Skip to main content

 Current Medical Diagnosis

-The VA has a long list of conditions eligible for service-connected compensation benefits as long as we can establish service connection.
+VA has a long list of conditions eligible for service-connected compensation benefits as long as we can establish service connection.
 This includes:

 Even if your diagnosis does not fall in the categories listed above, you may still be eligible.
 Call us to discuss your situation further.

 In many situations, such as service in Vietnam during the Vietnam War or at Camp Lejeune, you do not have to provide a medical link, or nexus, between your service and your qualifying diagnosis.

-The VA presumes your exposure to toxic chemicals caused your medical condition.
+VA presumes your exposure to toxic chemicals caused your medical condition.
 But in other cases, the most vital part of our job is connecting your current diagnosed medical condition to your military service.
 We have extensive resources we are ready to put to work for you.

-Our Attorneys Want to Get You the Benefits You Deserve
+Our Attorneys Want To Help You

 As of 2017, VA disability benefits range from under $150 per month to nearly $3,000 per month.
-The severity of your condition and its impact on your daily life both contribute to the benefit amount you will ultimately receive.
+The severity of your condition and its impact on your daily life both contribute to the benefit amount you ultimately receive.

-Call 401-331-6300 for a Free Consultation
+Contact CCK for a Free Consultation